Jacqline: Idol 2021

 In the autumn 2021, Mossberg Mounkassa was one of the participants in the seventeenth season of the TV program Idol on TV4.
 She joined the program by applying to its new concept Idolraketen which aired apart from the regular Idol program on TV4 Play.
 There, along with four other applicants, she was assigned to the Stockholm region, and later she was also selected to become that region's idol rocket, this after dueling against the same-age Ella Öberg (who would later return in the last episode due to a dropout from another idol rocket) from the same region.
 Through the second part of the Idol gig, the qualifying week and the qualifying final, Mossberg Mounkassa managed to become one of the participants in the top 13 by receiving one of the jury's six wild cards, this after she had only a few days earlier failed to advance to the qualifying final from her qualifying heat.
 On 3 December 2021, it was confirmed that Mossberg Mounkassa would face Birkir Blær in the idol final held at the Avicii Arena on 10 December.
 Once in the final, she finished in second place.

-Melodifestivalen 2024
+Melodifestivalen

 Mossberg Mounkassa participated in Melodifestivalen 2024, the selection for the Eurovision Song Contest 2024, with the song "Effortless".
 She ultimately placed ninth in the final, with 40 points from the juries, 21 points from the televote, totalling 61 points.

+She is participating in Melodifestivalen 2026, the Swedish selection for the Eurovision Song Contest 2026, with the song "Woman".